MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-pinning.md

 # Pin secondary tiles to Start

-This topic walks you through the steps to create a secondary tile for your UWP app and pin it to the Start menu.
+This topic walks you through the steps to create a secondary tile for your Windows app and pin it to the Start menu.

 ![Screenshot of secondary tiles](images/secondarytiles.png)